This recipe is safe for Coumadin (warfarin) users.

-Scallops are the perfect weeknight meal.
+Scallops are the perfect weeknight meal, if you can afford them.
 They only take about ten minutes to cook and are really versatile.
 Scallops are low in fat and calories and high in great quality protein.

 Servings: 2 | Serving size: 6 ounces scallops with sauce